 Understanding the Terrain (So You Don’t Walk Into a Ravine)

-One part of navigation people forget?
-Actually reading the landscape.
-Those wavy lines on a topo map?
-They’re not just pretty—they’re telling you where the mountains, valleys, and ridges are.
+One part of navigation that people often forget is simply reading the landscape.
+Those wavy lines on a topo map are not just for decoration.
+They actually show you where the mountains, valleys, and ridges are.

-Take a minute before you set out to study the map and spot natural markers.
-That ridge to the east?
-That’s your reference.
-The lake you passed two miles back?
-Great, now you’ve got a landmark.
+Take a moment before you start hiking to study the map and pick out natural markers.
+That ridge to the east could be your guide.
+The lake you passed a couple of miles back?
+Perfect.
+Now you have a landmark to work with.

-Sometimes, it’s not about knowing exactly where you are—it’s about knowing where you can’t be.
-That can be just as helpful when you’re trying to figure out which direction to hike.
+Sometimes it is not about knowing your exact location.
+It is about knowing where you definitely are not.
+That can be just as useful when you are trying to figure out which direction to go.

 Route Planning = Sanity Saver